moritzlschuler/a5treasurer/README.md

 # a5treasurer
-Programme that automatically aggregates the right numbers from bank statements to help Action Five's treasurer create the year-end report..
+Script that automatically aggregates the right numbers from bank statements to help Action Five's treasurer create the year-end report..